Convergence analysis of a solver for the linear Poisson--Boltzmann model: Convergence analysis

-The interior-exterior Sobolev constant $C_{\rm S}$ is important in our convergence analysis.
-However, the estimation of $C_{\rm S}$ is as tough as the standard Sobolev constant.
-In the special case of ball, the standard Sobolev constant can be estimated.
+The interior-exterior constant $C_{\rm ie}^r$ is important in our convergence analysis.
+However, the precise estimation is tough.
+In the special case where $\Omega$ is a ball with radius $R$, the interior-exterior constant can be estimated by $C_{\rm ie}^0\leq \frac{1}{3}R^2$ and $C_{\rm ie}^1\leq \frac{1}{3}R^2+1$.
+See Appendix \ref{append} for the estimates.
 But for a general domain, this is a challenging task.
-In Appendix \ref{append}, we show the estimation $C_{\rm S}\leq \frac{1}{3}R^3$ when $\Omega$ is an isolated ball with radius $R$.